FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_community/group_deploy_case.md

 ### 3.6 Organization B generates and sends node information

-Generate the certificate and P2P connection address file of the institution node A, and generate the certificate based on the modified node _ depostion.ini.
+Generate the certificate and P2P connection address file of the institution node A, and generate the certificate based on the modified node _ depostion.ini

 ```bash
 cd ~/generator-B
 ./generator --generate_all_certificates ./agencyB_node_info
 ```

-Because the creation block needs to be generated, this institution must require a node certificate.。In addition to sending the P2P connection address, the B organization also sends the node certificate.。
+Because the creation block needs to be generated, this institution must require a node certificate。In addition to sending the P2P connection address, the B organization also sends the node certificate。

 ```bash
 cp ./agencyB_node_info/cert*.crt ~/generator-A/meta/